Bone Health & Osteoporosis Care with Dr. Ingalls

 Osteoporosis is severe bone loss and Osteopenia is less severe loss.
 Diligent attention may reverse the condition without prescription medication.
 Therapies include diet, exercise, vitamin supplementation, and if needed, hormone replacement or prescription medication.
 Lab evaluation usually includes Vitamin D, calcium, metabolic panel, inorganic phosphorus, parathyroid hormone, thyroid studies, and urine N-telopeptide.

-Supplements: Vitamin D improves absorption of calcium into the system.
+Vitamin D improves absorption of calcium into the system.
 The amount recommended is based on need.
-Calcium intake should be 1000-12000mg per day.
+Calcium intake should be 1000–1200mg per day.
 Calcium from food as opposed to a supplement is best absorbed by the body.

 Research foods high in calcium.
 Dairy products are high in calcium.
 Fat-free products are not recommended.
 One cup of plain whole Greek yoghurt provides 450mg of calcium.
 If a supplement is used the dose is 500mg with food twice a day.
 There are many other vitamins and minerals, along with calcium and Vitamin D, that promote bone growth.
 Investigate the ingredients in AlgaeCalPlus, a complete bone supplement.
 Dr. Ingalls has seen osteoporosis improve with consistent use of AlgaeCal supplements including AlgaeCal, AlgaeCal Plus, AlgaeCal Collagen, and strontium.